-3 night package – Blue Train: Pretoria to Cape Town
+3 night package – Blue Train: Cape Town to Pretoria vv

 The routes of The Blue Train take guests through some of the most breath-taking countryside to be found anywhere in the world.